 - Pour the sauce over the stacked potatoes

-The coconut milk complements the flavors, but you can substitute with vegetable broth.
+The coconut milk complements the flavors, but you can substitute vegetable broth.

 The first time I made a dish like this, I thought it is going to be tough to get the pieces all to stack properly.
-I would have been right , if I were trying to do it with just one hand.
-Start stacking along the outer edges and fill in the center later.
+The trick is to start stacking along the outer edges and fill in the center later.

 Savory Sweet Potato Casserole

 - 4 lb Sweet potatoes or yams, mixed color

 - 2- 3 Tbsp Vegetable oil more if needed

 - 1 Tsp Red chili flakes /Crushed Red Pepper To Taste

 - 3 – 4 Cloves Garlic, Sliced Thin

 - Fine Sea salt To Taste